Vasantrao Naik: Biography

-Vasantrao Naik was born on 1 July 1913 in a prosperous farming family in a small village called Gahuli near Pusad.
+Vasantrao Naik was born on 1 July 1913 in a prosperous Banjara farmer family in a small village called Gahuli (near Pusad).

 Vasantrao Naik is considered the father of the Green Revolution, Panchayat Raj, White Revolution and Employment Guarantee Scheme.Vasantrao Naik gained fame across the country by reviving agricultural culture.
 He raised the profile of modern Indian agriculture and farmers.
 Naik was a Member of the Legislative Assembly of Madhya Pradesh from 1952 to 1957, of the bilingual Bombay State from 1957 to 1960 and of Maharashtra during 1960 to 1977.
 In 1952, he was appointed Deputy Minister for Revenue in the Government of Madhya Pradesh.
 He was made Minister for Cooperation in 1957 and, later, Minister for Agriculture in the Government of Bombay State.
 From 1960 to 1963, he was Minister for Revenue in the government of Maharashtra.

 After the death of Marotrao Kannamwar, Naik was elected Chief Minister of Maharashtra, a post which he held for more than eleven years between 1963 and 1975.
 He is considered the father of the Green Revolution in Maharashtra.
 The industrialization of Maharashtra is largely the legacy of his progressive industrial policies.
 He was also elected to the 6th Lok Sabha from Washim in 1977.

 Prominent Writer Eknathrao Pawar has described Vasantrao Naik as the 'Agricultural Saint of Modern India'.
 President Pranab Mukherjee praised Naik in 2013, saying, "Vasantrao Naik is a great son of Mother India."